 Early Labor

 In most cases, labor begins with the rupture of the amniotic sac, also known as the moment the woman’s “water broke.”
-The amniotic sac is the pocket of fluids that surrounds and cushions your baby in the womb.
+The amniotic sac is the pocket of fluid that surrounds and cushions your baby in the womb.
 When the water breaks, clear, odorless fluid will stream out of the vagina.
 There should be no cause for alarm, unless:

-- The fluid is smelly.
+The fluid is smelly.

-- It has a green, yellow, or brown color.
+It has a green, yellow, or brown color.

 Contact your doctor right away if you believe something is wrong.